wp-plugins/easylogo/readme.txt

 == Upgrade Notice ==

-= 1.3
+= 1.3 =
-Fixed “headers already sent error” caused by previous upgrade
+* Fixed “headers already sent error” caused by upgrade version 1.2
+* Updated CSS Hover effects library to latest version
+* Minor Changes in HTML output

 = 1.2 =
 Upgrade if you are facing issues with WordPress admin bar on your website